lindesaysh/MRSea/README.md

 used to underpin the smoothed 2D surface and a choice of Gaussian or exponential radial basis functions are available.
 Non-parametric bootstrapping is available to estimate uncertainty.
 Several model assessment tools are also available.
-Recent updates include the direct estimation of robust standard errors, given a panel structure.
+For models with residual correlation, direct estimation of robust standard errors, given a panel structure, is available.

+Recent updates include the re-instatement of natural cubic splines and a package website with additional materials.

 ## Installation